Malik2407/anything/README.md

 # anything
 ## this is random repository for practice
-#random file created to learn basic og dithub
+#random file created to learn basic of dithub